-Rakefet Zalashik is the AICE Visiting Assistant Professor of Jewish Studies and Medicine, Health and Society at Vanderbilt University for the 2014-2015 academic year.
+Rakefet Zalashik was the AICE Visiting Assistant Professor of Jewish Studies and Medicine, Health and Society at Vanderbilt University for the Fall 2014 semester.
 Her work focuses on the history of psychiatry in Israel, Palestine and Germany; immigrant absorption and the integration of Holocaust survivors into Israeli society; the relationship between mental health and gender; and Israeli identity formation.

 She is the author of Ad Nafesh: Refugees, Immigrants, Newcomers and the Israeli Psychiatric Establishment (Hakibutz Hameukhad, Tel-Aviv, 2008 [Hebrew]), Das unselige Erbe: Die Geschichte der Psychiatrie in Palästina und Israel (Campus Verlag, 2012 Frankfurt/ New York, 2012) and the scientific editor of the Hebrew translation of Freud’s Moses and Monotheism (Resling, Tel Aviv, 2009).
 Her work has also appeared in journals such as Science in Context, The Journal for the History of Psychiatry, Israel Studies, Zmanim, and Korot: The Israel Journal of the History of Medicine and Science.
 In 2013, she co-edited A Jews Best Friend?: The Image of the Dog Throughout Jewish History (Sussex University Press), with Phillip Ackerman-Lieberman of Vanderbilt’s Jewish Studies program.